zammad/zammad-documentation/migration/freshdesk.rst

 .. tabs::

-   .. tab:: via Browser
+   .. tab:: Via browser

       After installing Zammad and configuring your
       :doc:`webserver </getting-started/configure-webserver>`, navigate to your
-      Zammads FQDN in your Browser and follow the migration wizard.
+      Zammads FQDN in your browser and follow the migration wizard.

       Depending on the number of users, tickets and Freshdesk plan this may take some while.